Anti-Armenian sentiment in Azerbaijan: Statements by other Azeri officials

 In the weeks prior to Azerbaijan’s final offensive on Nagorno-Karabakh, Elchin Amirbeyov – the representative of the Azeri president – warned that "a genocide may happen" if the local self-proclaimed Armenian government did not surrender.
-The former Ppresident of Azerbaijan, Heydar Aliyev, stated in a 1999 speech: "In times of trouble, the people of Azerbaijan saw the help of Turkey and the Turkish people and is grateful for that.
+The former President of Azerbaijan, Heydar Aliyev, stated in a 1999 speech: "In times of trouble, the people of Azerbaijan saw the help of Turkey and the Turkish people and is grateful for that.
 Particularly, in 1918-1919, during the struggle for independence under the leadership of the great Atatürk, who cleansed his land of Armenians and other enemies, the Turkish people and Turkey offered their help to Azerbaijan, to Nakhchivan."

 In response to a March 2023 resolution released by the EU parliament which condemned Azerbaijan's invasion of Armenia in September, Azerbaijan's parliament accused MEPs of being influenced by "Armenia and the Armenian diaspora, long since a cancerous tumor of Europe."
 Former Azerbaijani parliamentarian, lman Mammadov, said "Turkey and Azerbaijan could together wipe Armenia off the face of the Earth at a blow, and the Armenians should beware of that thought."